What is CSR?

-Our employees are making a difference through involvement with local and national charities.
+Our employees are making a difference through involvement with local charities.
 The giving of our time and expertise is beneficial both for the personal development of the staff who get involved and the communities within which we work and live.

 Our CSR policy outlines our support for a broad range of activities locally and nationally.
 Participation is both by individuals and as a firm and typical activities include:

 - Supporting initiatives aimed at assisting businesses in the Yorkshire region.

 - Supporting and sponsoring community work by employees.

 - Providing advice and support to national charities such as Headway (the organisation representing victims with all aspects of head injury) and Age UK.

 - Charitable donations by staff by participating in our calendar of annual events, including monthly Dress Down Day, cake sales, memory walk, etc.